joannajzou/GPLFM/README.md

 ![hpfit](/figures/hpfit.png)

-The GPLFM produces posterior estimates of response states, shown for level 5 of the structure, as well as of the first three modal forces.
+Assuming the input is unknown and that only acceleration measurements are available, the GPLFM produces posterior estimates of response states, shown for level 5 of the structure, as well as of the first three modal components of the input.
 Since only $n_{mode} = 3$ modes are retained in the reduced-order model, accuracy in the frequency spectrum declines past the third natural frequency of the system.

 ![responseestimation](/figures/responseestimation.png)
 ![modalforceestimation](/figures/modalforceestimation.png)

+## Contact

+Those interested in collaborating on this codebase are invited to reach out to Joanna Zou at [jjzou@mit.edu](mailto:jjzou@mit.edu).

 ## Primary references